 City based ccTLDs, such as .paris, hone in on your location even further.
 If your site supports a brick and mortar store or offers click and collect, this is a great way to support your local SEO.

-However, it’s best to avoid this option if you plan to expand to new global markets at any point in the future, since this can cause confusion.
+However, avoid this option if you plan to expand to new global markets at any point in the future, since this can cause confusion.
 While possible, the process of changing your domain name later is technical and damages brand awareness.

 4. Your Domain Name Budget

-Your TLD plays a part in the final cost of your domain name.
-Generic domains, such as .com, .net, and .org, range from $12 to $20 per year.
-Newer TLDs tend to have a much more variable cost.
-At my time of writing, annual registration pricing is $50.90 for .bio, $271.70 for .feedback, and .security even hit $1,830.
+Your chosen TLD directly dictates your annual domain costs, with generic domains like .com, .net, and .org costing between $10-$20 per year.
+Newer niche TLDs can cost significantly more.
+At my time of writing, annual registration pricing is $64.32 for .bio, $324.48 for .feedback, and .security even hit $2,161.

 Top Tip💡It’s important to always check the renewal rate before purchasing a domain, since the first year will almost always be highly discounted.

-Wix’s AI-powered domain search makes it easy to choose the best available TLD for your business, offering top recommendations and smart alternatives based on your brand and audience—all within an intuitive interface that guides your selection.
+Wix’s AI-powered domain search highlights available TLDs for your business, offering top recommendations and smart alternatives based on your brand and audience – all within an intuitive interface that guides your selection.

-If you’re set on a specific TLD, Wix’s domain search also lets you apply a TLD filter, and shows you closely matched domain names that are available with your chosen TLD.
+If you’re set on a specific TLD, Wix’s domain search also lets you apply a TLD filter, and shows closely matched domain names that are available alongside your chosen TLD.

 You should register your top-level domain as soon as possible while it’s still available.
 Luckily, this can be done in three easy steps: